StoyanovDenislav/Fouhou/README.md

 This project is for educational purposes.
 All original Touhou-related concepts and inspiration belong to their respective creators.

+(This project's assests are AI generated.
+This project is an abomination.
+Please, play the real Touhou games, where talanted people have put a lot of effort)

 ---

 <div align="center">